The Dulcimer Player: the artwork that inspired the family saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-This is the first picture in the sketchbook that Donna discovers in The Bird that Sang in Color.
-Music is already a part of the picture as it shows a bunch of albums beside Vincent, but it also reveals another type of music–the music of
+This is the first picture in Vincent’s sketchbook that Donna discovers in The Bird That Sang in Color.
+Music is woven into the image—albums surround Vincent—but the drawing also captures another kind of music: the music of childhood.
+A time

 Read more